JdMDE/D3AIST/README.md

 # D3AIST
 Softfware to apply the D3AIST (Data-Driven Detection of Atypical Interactions in Spatial Transcriptomics) methodology to spatial transcriptomics data
+> The software takes histopathological images and their spatial transcriptomics data
+> Currently, it works with Visium HD data format but it could be in principle applied to any SPT data
+> The software has been tested with publicly available GSE280318 dataset https://www.ncbi.xyz/geo/query/acc.cgi?acc=GSE280318
+> The basic reference is Oliveira et al.: "High-definition spatial transcriptomic profiling of immune cell populations in colorectal cancer", Nature Genetics, vol. 57(6), pp. 1512-1523, June 2025.

+See detailed documentation at the doc directory.

+Program documentation can be generated executing 'doxygen Doxyfile' and it is available at directory CPP/doc/html

+## Compilation
+cmake in version >=3.1 is needed (even former versions might work if you modifiy the cmake_minimum_required in the CMakeLists.txt files)

+ITK libraries must be installed to compile.

+WARNING: FIND_PACKAGE(ITK) may fail so a line like SET(CMAKE_PREFIX_PATH ...) could be needed.
+See example at CMakeLists.txt

+To compile, as a general rule, create a folder to build inside the CPP main folder:

+mkdir build
+cd build
+ccmake ../
+make

+an then, as root or with sudo,

+make install